oxipay/oxipay-vend/README.md

 #### Configuration

-Ensure that the following settings are changed in your production configuration
+Ensure that the following settings are changed in your production configuration or in a vendproxy.env file if deploying using docker.

 * database.username
 * database.password
 * session.secret (used to encrypt session info)
-* oxipay.gateway_url (should be set to the prod end point)
+* oxipay.gatewayurl (should be set to the prod end point)

 ### Deployment

-#### Docker

 ## Licenses
 - [MIT License](https://github.com/vend/peg/blob/master/LICENSE)